DaySpire Logo DaySpire

 What macOS permissions does the app use?

-DaySpire asks for each permission when the feature that needs it is first used, and works in a reduced mode if you decline.
-Accessibility reads app and window titles for automatic capture.
-Microphone records meetings only when you start or approve a recording.
-Screen Recording is used only if you enable optional screen-text summaries.
+DaySpire asks for each permission when a feature needs it and works in a reduced mode if you decline.
+Accessibility reads app and window titles for time review and meeting detection.
+Microphone is used when you start or approve a meeting or room recording, or invoke voice search — meeting detection can be automatic, but meeting audio never starts automatically.
+Screen Recording supports optional screen summaries, deliberate screenshot evidence, visible-attendee extraction, and system audio during a recording you started or approved; if already granted, it can also provide a meeting-detection fallback.
 Calendar (optional) links meetings to projects.
 Watched-folder access covers only folders you add.
-DaySpire never monitors keystrokes or the clipboard, and projects you mark as highly sensitive have screenshots disabled by default.
+DaySpire never monitors raw keystrokes or clipboard contents, and projects you mark as highly sensitive have screenshots disabled by default.

 Is my license verification offline-safe?